 There are vaccines for COVID and the flu, however.
 Sinus infections are common and can become more severe due when additional infections are present.
 Those who experience severe, worsening, or prolonged sinus infections should seek medical treatment.

-Anyone experiencing cold, flu, RSV, or COVID-like symptoms should head to urgent care in Ventura to get tested, diagnosed, and treated for their condition so they can keep themselves and their loved ones healthy.
+Anyone experiencing cold, flu, RSV, or COVID-like symptoms should head to urgent care in Oxnard to get tested, diagnosed, and treated for their condition so they can keep themselves and their loved ones healthy.

-The best ways to keep you and your family safe against the flu and other common wintertime illnesses are to get vaccinated, practice self-care to keep the immune system strong, use good hygiene and proven practices to stop the spread, and know how to identify the symptoms of infection and when to go to an urgent care in Ventura or emergency room.
+The best ways to keep you and your family safe against the flu and other common wintertime illnesses are to get vaccinated, practice self-care to keep the immune system strong, use good hygiene and proven practices to stop the spread, and know how to identify the symptoms of infection and when to go to an urgent care in Oxnard or emergency room.